Hypertrophic Cardiomyopathy Lesson

 Description

-Hypertrophic cardiomyopathy associated murmur is an early peaking, harsh, diamond shaped, systolic murmur.
+On this page, we present a hypertrophic cardiomyopathy associated murmur is an early peaking, harsh, diamond shaped, systolic murmur.
 It begins at the onset of systole and stops well before S2.
 A fourth heart sound gallop is also present in diastole.
 View the waveform to see these features.

 Observe that S1 intensity has increased due to a hyperdynamic left ventricle.
 S2 is single.